andry81/tacklelib/README_EN.linux_x86_64.txt

 Read the `README_EN.txt` file for the start details to configure and build for both under the Windows and under the Linux platforms.

+CAUTION:
   From here and after will be described ONLY additional steps to configure and build under the Linux.
-All other steps which are the common here is left to the `README_EN.txt` file.
+All other steps which are the common here are left to the `README_EN.txt` file.

 -------------------------------------------------------------------------------
 2. DEPENDENCIES
 -------------------------------------------------------------------------------
-Read the `README_EN.deps.txt` file for the common dependencies for the Windows and the Linux platforms.
+Read the `README_EN.deps.txt` file for the common dependencies for the Windows and the Linux like platforms.

 Additional dependencies specific to the Linux: